cyph/pqcrypto.js/packages/dilithium-crystals/README.md

 compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
 A simple JavaScript wrapper is provided to make Dilithium easy to use in Web applications.

+The default parameter set is Dilithium5 (roughly 256-bit strength).

 N.B.
 Unless interoperability with other Dilithium implementations is a hard requirement, it is recommended to use [superdilithium](https://github.com/cyph/pqcrypto.js/tree/master/packages/superdilithium) instead.